NuiCpp/nui-documentation/docs/getting_started/installation_windows.md

 Using nvm is the most practical way to install node and npm https://github.com/coreybutler/nvm-windows/releases.
 :::caution

-If you have already have node installed, uninstall it first before using nvm.
+If you already have node installed, uninstall it first before using nvm.

 :::
-- Open cmd and install the latest or LTS version with `nvm install latest`
+- Open cmd (WinKey + R and type cmd in the menu) and install the latest or LTS version with `nvm install latest`
 - Activate the version using `nvm use VERSION_HERE` for example `nvm use latest`.

 ### Install Visual Studio Packages

-Make sure that you have installed the following components for Visual Studio using the official Visual Studio Installer:
+Make sure that you have installed the following components for Visual Studio 2022 using the official Visual Studio Installer:
 - vcpkg package manager
 - C++ CMake tools for Windows
 - C++ Clang tools for Windows (<- not automatically included in the Desktop development with C++ Workload setting)
-- git for Windows (If you dont have it installed already)
+- git for Windows, or install it via official downloads: https://gitforwindows.org/

 Nui only supports clang and requires clang for WASM compilation.
 MSVC and gcc are not supported.

 ### Using the Template

-1. Create a new repository based on the nui template, or clone the template source directly, available here: https://github.com/NuiCpp/nui-template
+1. Create a new repository based on the nui template, or clone the template source directly, available here: https://github.com/NuiCpp/nui-template.
 This will provide you with a minimal baseline project to use nui with.

-2. Open the manually cloned directory in Visual Studio or clone using Visual Studio.
+Open the manually cloned directory in Visual Studio or clone using Visual Studio.

 ![img alt](/img/visual_studio/clone.jpg)

-3. Setup vcpkg
+1. Setup vcpkg

 Open a terminal from within Visual Studio: